elisoncrum/piipan/etl/docs/uploads.md

 ## Access

 For all of these uploads methods, you'll need an Azure Access Key and a Connection string to the storage resource.
-Contact a project representative to gain these credentials.
+Contact a project representative to gain these credentials, specifying your intended upload method.